youtype/boto3-ide/README.md

 ### Add or remove services

 Start using this extension with this command.
-It enables type checking and IntelliSense for different `boto3` services.
+It enables type checking and code completion for different `boto3` services.
 You can enable all services or only ones that are used in the current project.

 ### Update services